AN ALL-PURPOSE PLAYWRITING WORKSHOP

 PARTICIPANT EXPECTATIONS

-3. As part of our sharing we will each serve as an audience and curious participant for our peers.
-This requires reflecting the work back to the author in accordance with the Liz Lerman Critical Response Method (we will review this together).
-This process requires generosity and a true desire for the artistic success of your peers.
+4. Bring with you a true desire for the artistic success of your peers.
 We are here to lift each other up and all feedback must be offered in that spirit.
 This is an ego and competition-free zone.

-4. Between sessions we will be reading short essays, plays, and other material meant to expand our perspectives on theater, writing, and the creative process.
+5. Between sessions we will be reading short essays, plays, and other material meant to expand our perspectives on theater, writing, and the creative process.
 These readings will be kept to a minimum and shouldn’t take too much of your time.
 We will discuss these together so please be ready to contribute to the conversation.

 WORKSHOP SESSION CONTENT

-1. Reading Discussions / Craft Talk – This will always be a combination of discussing whatever short readings I’ve sent the week before as a jumping-off point for our own work that day.
+Reading Discussions / Craft Talk – This will be a combination of discussion around whatever short readings I’ve sent the week before.
 It’s a way to interrogate our understanding of craft and for you to ask questions of me and of the group.
-This will also usually involve me talking about some element of drama which we will then address in greater detail through our exercises.
+This will also involve me talking about some element(s) of drama which we will then address in greater detail through our exercises.

-1. Occupational Therapy – Also at the end of the session and after any mini-readings, this is a time for you to ask me anything about industry, career, and writing.
+Occupational Therapy – Also at the end of the session and after any mini-readings, this is a time for you to ask me anything about industry, career, and writing.

-1. Final Readings– We will each share larger chunks of our text with the group (10-20 pages) and engage in discussion and feedback.
+Final Readings– We will each share larger chunks of our text with the group (10-20 pages) and engage in discussion and feedback.
 We will decide in advance who would like to share during each session so you’ll know when you’re up.

 IN-BETWEEN WORKSHOP SESSIONS